freebirdyeah/cryptonite-taskphase2-shaan/additional/Forensics.md

 I kept `cd`ing into every folder and unzipped every image I got and at last I got `flag.txt`

 flag: `picoCTF{96fac089316e094d41ea046900197662}`

+## Wireshark doo dooo do doo...

+Opened the `.pcapng` file and went to `Export Objects > HTTP` and saw a bunch of files there and saved them all.

+I ran `file *` to see the filetype of every file I saved and saw all of them as data except 2 were ascii text one of them being `%2f`, I `cat`ed the file and saw the flag encrypted in Caesar Cipher, decrypted it and got the flag.

+flag: `picoCTF{p33kab00_1_s33_u_deadbeef}`